nodemailer/nodemailer-web/content/smtp/_index.md

 - **auth** is the authentication object

-  - **type** indicates the authetication type, defaults to 'login', other option is 'oauth2'
+  - **type** indicates the authentication type, defaults to 'login', other option is 'oauth2'
   - **user** is the username
   - **pass** is the password for the user if normal login is used